powderham/CV/README.md

 ## Ed Powderham

 Process and data oritentated autodidact.
-Looking for opportunities that will involve responsibility for thinking about what will be built, why it will be built as well as the build process.
+Looking for opportunities that will involve responsibility for thinking about what will be built, why it will be built and the build process.

 ## Skills

 #### Analytics

-3 years corporate experience in strategy-led data analysis and a major in Economics/Econometrics at University have led for an appetite for, and an aptitude in, all things data, visualisation and logical reasoning.
+3 years corporate experience in strategy-led data analysis and a major in Economics/Econometrics at University have led to an appetite for, and an aptitude in, all things data, visualisation and logical reasoning.

 - I led a data-driven advertising campaign, with control groups for future learning, at American Express.
-- I was the Data and visualisation SME for a multi-year, international change project for 11 months at Deloitte
+- I was the Data and visualisation lead for a multi-year, international change project for 11 months at Deloitte
 - I hold a first class degree with a major in Economics